johnnynguyen2104/VehicleTrackingAPI/README.md

      ```
      dotnet run
      ```
-  6. Now, we are ready to go test following APIs below.
+  6. Once the api is running, it's ready to go with following APIs below.
 The default username/password and default port are "admin@gmail.com / 123456789" and localhost:5555.
       ```
      api/vehicle => register vehicle { "deviceCode": "12345", "activatedCode": "1234", "deviceModel" : "abcd", "RegisteredName": "xxx", "RegisteredPhone": "xxx"}